Danish general elections coming up. You might wonder who Lars is?

 Dansk Folkeparti did not, but continued to support the government, however.

-However, much to everyone’s surprise, he felt he could not stay out of politics and he formed the party Moderaterna, a party none of his opponents took seriously until these past months.
+However, much to everyone’s surprise, he felt he could not stay out of politics, and he formed the party Moderaterna, a party none of his opponents took seriously at the time.

-During the campaign, he has not been clear about which party leader for the post of prime minister he will support, nor has he vehemently denied going for the ultimate power position of prime minister himself.
+During the 2022, campaign, he had not been clear about which party leader for the post of prime minister he would support,nor had he vehemently denied going for the ultimate power position of prime minister himself.
+The rest is history of course with the SMV Government.

 This position, so political observers say, is actually key to understanding the politician Lars Løkke Rasmussen: always open and looking for ways to get the best and most out of any situation.

-He was known as the great deal maker and his current politicial project is exactly that: ” We need to look differently at Danish politics and seek solutions which both sides of the parliament can see themselves supporting, we need to govern over the middle of the room” could be a quick sum up of his political project.
+He was known as the great deal maker and his political project since 2022 has been exactly that: ” We need to look differently at Danish politics and seek solutions which both sides of the parliament can see themselves supporting, we need to govern over the middle of the room” could be a quick sum up of his political project.

 Lars Løkke Rasmussen is an experienced politician, with a large network that stretches all over the country, even way back to the 1980’s, when he was a bright-eyed and bushy-tailed member of Venstre’s youth organisation.